And it’s quite the situation.

 The Orange Line

 The Orange Line will be shutdown and replaced with shuttle buses from August 19th-September 19th.
 Fingers crossed it will only take 30 days.
+Make sure to check out the Rider’s Guide to planning ahead!

 The Green Line

 The MBTA announced Friday that it will be shutting down the new Green Line Extension for four weeks.
 From Aug 22-Sept 18, shuttle buses will replace Green Line service between Union Sq-Government Ctr.
 During this time, we’ll help connect GLX Medford Branch, install noise walls & repair a slow zone while allowing developer to demolish Government Center Garage.
+Make sure to check out the Rider’s Guide to planning ahead!

 The Red Line